Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-The encoder takes an RGB cover image and a 36-bit binary message (i.e., code ID) as input.
-The message is preprocessed using a linear transformation block to produce a tensor with the same dimensions as the cover image (256$\times$256, 3 channels), which is then concatenated with the cover image at the channel dimension.
-The resulting 6-channel tensor is passed on to a U-Net \cite{ronneberger2015}, whose output is an encoded Ninja Code.
+The {\bf Encoder} takes an RGB cover image and a 36-bit ID as input.
+The ID is preprocessed using a linear transformation block to produce a tensor with the same dimensions as the cover image (256$\times$256, 3 channels), which is then concatenated with the cover image to create a 6-channel tensor.
+The resulting tensor is given to a U-Net \cite{ronneberger2015}, whose output is an encoded Ninja Code.